3mmaRand/singlm/docs/index.md

 ```

 Using this structure will mean the paths to files needed in your code are the same as those given in the book.

-The content of a code block can be copied using the icon in its top right corner.

 I use packages from the **`tidyverse`** [@tidyverse2019] including **`ggplot2`** [@ggplot2-book], **`dplyr`** [@dplyr], **`tidyr`** [@tidyr] and **`readr`** [@readr] throughout the book.
 All the code assumes you have loaded the core **`tidyverse`** packages with: